Creating your Ultimate Itinerary for Paris

 To get to the Rue des Abbesses you will have to navigate the deepest Metro station in Paris.
 This station is also a stunning example of Art Nouveau and one of only two “Belle Epoque” entrances designed by Hector Guimard that are still standing.

 If you head to Montmarte you will often get dropped off by bus near the Moulin Rouge that famous Parisian nightclub and the birthplace of the can-can.
-If you don’t fancy stepping inside you can simply take your photos of the famous windmill on the outside.
+A Moulin Rouge show is on many tourists’ bucket list and, if you don’t fancy stepping inside you can simply take photos of the famous windmill on the outside.

 This Montmartre landmark is a 19th-century basilica that features a large medieval dome that provides excellent views of the city.
 This stunning Basilica is known for its jaw-dropping views of Paris.
 Located on top of Montmartre Hill is one of those Parisian attractions you must visit.